sshastry/intro-to-computing-103/lecture-notes.md

 class Point:
     pass

-# The Point class has no data or behaviors.
+# The Point class has no data or behavior.
 We must add attributes.

 p1 = Point()
 p2 = Point()